artemshar/artemshar/README.md

 - 👔 Helped develop a web-project for evaluating consultants of [the Emergn company](https://www.emergn.com/)

 And others, the full experience can be seen on [Linkedin](https://www.linkedin.com/in/artemshar/)

-- In the past, a 📽️ cinema projectionist and 🎹 electronic musician

 ### Pet-projects
 - [The VOCA!](https://vocaboard.com/) - An app that will help you to improve your English vocabulary.
 Minimalistic and server-less (for the time being the data is stored in Browser).